30s/spring-boot-axon-sample/README.md

 Introduction
 ============
-This is a sample application to demonstrate Spring Boot, ElasticSearch and Axon Framework.
+This is a sample application to demonstrate Spring Boot and Axon Framework.
+This project will use the following backing services: Postgres, RabbitMQ, ElasticSearch

 The Todo application makes use of the following design patterns:
 - Domain Driven Design